 Recruitment and Retention

-Urban Montessori shall develop a comprehensive recruitment procedures to attract highly qualified, credentialed teachers, strong visionary leaders, and exceptional staff.
-The Urban Montessori recruitment strategies for employing highly qualified teachers shall include using established teacher recruiting services, such as EdJoin and Montessori-specific job boards, college employment fairs, posting on educational listservs and networking, as well as developing strategic partnerships.
+Urban Montessori shall develop a comprehensive recruitment procedures to attract well qualified, credentialed teachers, strong visionary leaders, and exceptional staff.
+The Urban Montessori recruitment strategies for employing well qualified teachers shall include using established teacher recruiting services, such as EdJoin and Montessori-specific job boards, college employment fairs, posting on educational listservs and networking, as well as developing strategic partnerships.

 Urban Montessori is in the process of developing strategic partnerships with Montessori teacher training programs in the Bay Area.
 These programs will provide teacher interns in the classrooms who will work under the leadership of the lead teachers.
 The Director of Instruction will work with each Lead Teacher to build a professional development plan for every support teacher and intern to ensure the School is building the capacity of our aides and interns as teachers.
 The School is committed to developing a career ladders initiative to professionally support and develop the staff in their career planning and to ensure staff members are able to grow and advance within the Urban Montessori organization.